 Within 10 miles

-Made famous by the recent TV series Love Thy Neighbour.
+Made famous by the recent TV series All Creatures Great and Small.
 Charming pubs, tea rooms; contemporary gift shops; a cobbled market square; and a Dickensian Festival every December (Victorian costume, musicians, street entertainers, dancers and country craft exhibitions).

 Exhibits about lead mining, minerals, craft tools, lathes, Dales farming, period costumes, domestic accoutrements, World War II memorabilia, folk lore and the days of the Yorkshire Dales Railway.